fluent-form/fluent-form/README.md

 }
 ```

-Use the `mapper 'option for values that need to be mapped both ways.
-For example, the date control expects and outputs a'Date 'object, while we expect a date string from the date control output:
+For values that require bidirectional mapping, the `mapper` option can be used.
+For example, the date control expects and will output a `Date` object, and we expect a date string from the date control output:

 ```ts
 import { date, form } from 'ngx-fluent-form';